ThorbenF/DeepLNE/README.md

 Directory contains:

-SI figures 1 and 2
+DeepLNE class with example usage
+Tutorial to train DeepLNE and use it as a biased CV

-All figures of the main text
+All figures of main text and SI
-All analysis scripts needed to reproduce results published in this study MD trajectories (*MD.xtc)  for the systems Alanine dipeptide and GAGA-Tetraloop are available at https://zenodo.org/record/7746293.
+All analysis scripts needed to reproduce results published in this study COLVAR and MD trajectories for the systems studied are available at https://zenodo.org/record/7746293 and should be placed in the 'raw_data' directory for successful execution of some jupyter notebooks provided.